Suzan-Lori Parks: The Red Letter Plays

-Two plays produced at the same time.
-Telling different stories with themes from The Scarlet Letter such as the ideas of sex, love, society, and power.
-The Red Letter Plays: Fucking A & In the Blood.
+The Red Letter Plays refers to Fucking A and In the Blood, two plays incorporating themes from The Scarlet Letter.
 Both plays have a mother named Hester struggling in a society where they put her in the role of outcast.
-Both mothers face difficult challenges brought on by power struggles, society, sexism, and love.
-The first play In the Blood premiered in 1999 following the story of a penniless mother of five.
-Hester is condemned by the men who once loved her.
-Hester is trying to help someone to make her children's lives better while living in poverty.
-She has a reputation in the town as a "slut" on her, which is affecting her chance at making a better life for her kids.
-Hester seizes the opportunity to receive help from her children's fathers, with hopes that one may help them.
+The first play, In the Blood, premiered in 1999 and follows the story of Hester, a penniless mother of five who is condemned by the men who once loved her.
 In the Blood was a finalist for the 2000 Pulitzer Prize for Drama.
-Originally Parks wanted to title 'In the Blood' Fucking A. Later Parks writes Fucking A in 2000 which tells the story of Hester the abortionist trying to free her son from jail.
+Fucking A premiered in 2000 and tells the story of Hester, an "abortionist" trying to free her son from prison.

-In 2017 Signature Theatre Company produced these two plays in the same season.
-Suzan-Lori Parks says "They were conceived from the same idea but until now have lived very separate lives.
-I can’t wait to participate in the dialogue that will come from witnessing these two works in concert."
-The two plays can be viewed separately and the audience member would get a whole picture but watched together displays Parks' work from over two decades ago create conversation with a new audience.
+In 2017, Signature Theatre Company produced these two plays in the same season.
+Parks said: "They were conceived from the same idea but until now have lived very separate lives.
+I can't wait to participate in the dialogue that will come from witnessing these two works in concert."